-- N-1 Laundry Washwater

-- N-2 Commercial Car Washing

-- N-3 Floor Drains

-- N-4 Miscellaneous High Nutrient Non-Sanitary Discharges

-- N-5 Sanitary Direct Connections

-- N-6 Sewage Pipe Exfiltration

-- N-7 Drinking Water Transmission Loss

-- N-8 Dry Weather Sanitary Sewer Overflows
+N-1 Laundry Washwater N-2 Commercial Car Washing N-3 Floor Drains N-4 Miscellaneous High Nutrient Non-Sanitary Discharges N-5Sanitary Direct Connections Sewage Pipe Exfiltration N-6 Drinking Water Transmission Loss N-7 Dry Weather Sanitary Sewer Overflows N-8

 The Watershed Technical Workgroup (WTWG) developed a technical appendix to describe how the expert panel's recommendations would be integrated into the modeling tools.
 This BMP was developed and approved under the Phase 5 Model.
 The WTWG discussed Phase 6 Model implications, including a recommendation to cap nutrient reductions from this practice if the grey infrastructure loads were not explicitly simulated (Appendix E: Technical Requirements for the Reporting and Crediting of the Elimination of Discovered Nutrient Discharges from Grey Infrastructure in Scenario Building and the Watershed Model, page 108).
 Grey infrastructure loads are not explicitly simulated in the Phase 6 Model.
-The Department determined a maximum cumulative EIA credit per permit term based on assumptions provided in the 2014 Grey Infrastructure Report.
+Therefore, the Department determined a maximum EIA credit based on assumptions provided in the 2014 Grey Infrastructure Report.

 The 2014 Grey Infrastructure Report estimated that nutrient discharges from grey infrastructure potentially contribute 20% of the dry weather load.
 The expert panel defined the dry weather load as 20% of the total annual nitrogen and phosphorus discharged from urban pervious land, also known as the turf unit load.
 Furthermore, the expert panel limited the lifespan of an eliminated discharge to 10 years under the assumption that grey infrastructure will continue to deteriorate over time.
-For the purposes of calculating the maximum cumulative impervious acres that can be restored for eliminating individual discharges within a 5 year permit term, the estimated 10 year load is reduced by half.
-Below is a summary of assumptions:
+Consistent with the 2014 Grey Infrastructure Report, an individual discharge credit must be taken off of the impervious acre restoration progress once it surpasses 10 years.
+In order to maintain impervious acres restored after the 10 year lifespan expires, new discharges will need to be eliminated and reported.